coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 It may be necessary to obtain related court, arrest, criminal, or police records from applicable agencies to complete court forms.

 After submitting a sealing petition to a Colorado district court, the court will review it to determine whether to grant or deny the request or schedule a hearing to decide the matter.
 If the court grants a petition, the petitioner must notify the relevant agencies, including the Colorado Bureau of Investigation.
-The CBI assesses a $20 fee to seal an arrest record.
+The CBI charges a $20 fee to seal an arrest record.

 The effect of sealing an arrest record in Colorado is that the record will no longer be open to the public, and to related inquiries, a custodial agency will respond that no such record exists.
 However, the record will not be permanently destroyed, and it will still be retrievable by criminal justice agencies.